Become a Sponsor

 The images in this table are linked to large (desktop size) copies.
 Click on "framed" images to go to the larger size.

 Macropharyngodon meleagris (Valenciennes 1839), the most common species offered in this genus to the aquarium trade, is either THE Leopard or Guinea Fowl Leopard Wrasse (3).
 Indo-Pacific; Cocos Keeling to the Western Pacific.
 To six inches in length.
-Below: Aquarium and Australian photos of initial phase individuals, and a spectacular terminal (male) phase one in Eric Russell's aquarium.
+Below: A one inch juv. in Fr.
+Polynesia, an aquarium photo of an initial phase individual, and a spectacular terminal (male) phase one in Eric Russell's aquarium.

 Macropharyngodon&speciesname=ornatus